unytics/bigfunctions/README.md

 ---

-BigFunctions are open BigQuery routines that give you new *SQL powers* in BigQuery 💪.

-## What is BigFunctions ?

-BigFunctions project is two fold:
+## BigFunctions project is two fold

 1. offer a framework to easily develop, test and deploy routines called BigFunctions to BigQuery.
 2. share common useful BigFunctions among the data-community.
 All BigFunctions defined in 'bigfunctions' folder are deployed publicly and callable from any BigQuery project without installation.